 How Rep Ranges Reinforce This

-Different lift types also call for different rep ranges, which changes how progression is paced.
+The two movement types use different rep ranges, which changes how progression is paced.

-A bicep curl at 15–20 reps means you need to hit 20 reps consistently before going up.
+A bicep curl at 12–15 reps means you need to hit 15 across at least two Phase 3 sessions before going up.
 That is a different bar than hitting 12 reps on a squat.
-Both are performance-based.
-But the window is wider for isolation work, which matches how that muscle actually responds.
+Both are performance-based, but the threshold is higher for isolation work, which matches how single-joint muscles actually respond.

 The Practical Takeaway

 If you're programming your own training, the question to ask for each exercise is not just "can I go heavier?"
-It's "have I consistently hit the top of this exercise's rep range, across the right number of sessions, for this type of lift?"
+It's "have I consistently hit the top of this exercise's rep range, across the right number of sessions, for this movement type?"

 That question has a different answer depending on whether you're looking at your squat or your lateral raise.

-This is what structured progression looks like when it accounts for the nature of each lift, not just a blanket rule applied to every exercise equally.
+This is what structured progression looks like when it accounts for the nature of each movement, not just a blanket rule applied to every exercise equally.

 You Don't Have to Track This Yourself

 A structured system removes that overhead entirely.
-Each lift is tracked individually.
-The progression logic is applied based on lift type.
+Each exercise is tracked individually.
+The progression logic is applied based on movement type automatically.
 You just follow the plan.

 Final Takeaway